Barberton chicken: History

-Barberton chicken began with Milchael and Smilka Topalsky, Serbian immigrants who arrived to America at the turn of the 20th century.
+Barberton chicken began with Michael and Smilka Topalsky, Serbian immigrants who arrived to America at the turn of the 20th century.
 Like many during the Great Depression, they became burdened with debt and were forced to sell their family farm.
-They opened a restaurant called Belgrade Gardens in 1933 in which they sold a distinctive style of fried chicken, along with a vinegar-based cole slaw, a rice and tomato sauce side dish seasoned with hot peppers (usually referred to as "hot sauce" or "hot rice", which can also be eaten as a dipping sauce or a side dish), and freshly cut french fries.
+They opened a restaurant called Belgrade Gardens in 1933 in which they sold a distinctive style of fried chicken, along with a vinegar-based cabbage cole slaw, a rice and tomato sauce side dish seasoned with hot peppers (usually referred to as "hot sauce" or "hot rice", which can also be eaten as a dipping sauce or a side dish), and freshly cut french fries.
 Barberton lore holds that these were exact replicas of what the Topalskys had known back in Serbia as pohovana piletina, kupus salata, djuvec, and pomfrit.

 Soon other restaurants emerged which copied the distinctive style.
 Helen DeVore, who had worked for Belgrade Gardens, opened up Hopocan Gardens in 1946.
 White House Chicken Dinners was founded in 1950 by the Pavkov family, who owned the restaurant until the late 1980s when they sold it to the DeVore family.
 The Serbian-American Milich family opened Milich's Village Inn, in 1955.
 The Milich family announced in July 2014 that they would close down their restaurant on December 31.
 A month later, the location reopened under new ownership as Village Inn Chicken, still serving the signature fried poultry.

 Today, the four chicken houses serve over seven and a half tons of chicken per week.
 The chicken has become so popular that it is often shipped around the United States, usually to transplanted Ohioans.
-White House Chicken has recently expanded into several locations in northeastern Ohio, dropping the traditional sit-down style in favor of a fast food model.
+White House Chicken has recently expanded into several locations in northeastern Ohio, dropping the traditional sit-down style in favor of a fast food model in the new locations.